Director of Admissions: Hege Ferguson

 Admission to the Panama City Campus

-Graduate students interested in attending the Panama City campus may request information from the Panama City Office of Admissions and Records, Florida State University, 4750 Collegiate Drive, Panama City, FL 32405-1099, or apply online at http://pc.fsu.edu.
+Graduate students interested in attending the Panama City campus may request information from the Panama City Office of Admissions and Records, Florida State University, 4750 Collegiate Drive, Panama City, FL 32405-1099, or online at https://pc.fsu.edu/academics/graduate-programs.

 The same policies, procedures, and requirements that pertain to the Tallahassee campus apply to the Panama City campus.